rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 }
 {% endhighlight %}

 The example given is very trivial.
-Starting from element `height`, `length` and procedures `scale` and `area`, it was very straight to derive an elegant Object-Oriented solution.
-However, is it possible to formalize (and, maybe automize) the process we just did to define the class `Rectangle`?
+Starting from elements `height`, `length` and procedures `scale` and `area`, it was very straight to derive an elegant Object-Oriented solution.
+However, is it possible to formalize (and, maybe to automate) the process we just did to define the class `Rectangle`?
 Let's try to answer this question.

 ## Information hiding and class definition